xma711/notebook/software_engineering/docker/README.md

 to make things simpler but less safe, one can mount the whole /sys directory to the docker container then the container can control all leds and gpios. of course, this is not very safe.

-In fact, as long as the container is run with --privileged, then the whole /sys directory can be controlled by the docker container already.. this is super unsafe because a container can misbehave and destroy the host machine. and now the container is no longer unable to affact the host system..
+In fact, as long as the container is run with --privileged, then the whole /sys directory can be controlled by the docker container already.. this is super unsafe because a container can misbehave and destroy the host machine. and now the container is no longer unable to affect the host system..

 Privileged mode